victorelgersma/blog/_posts/2025-09-15-thermodynamics-glossary.md

 ---

 Thermal equilibrium
 : a system is in thermal equilibrium if there are no temperature gradients within it.
-A system is in thermal equilibrium with its surroundings if $ T_sys = T_surroundings $.
+A system is in thermal equilibrium with its surroundings if $ T_{sys} = T_{surroundings} $.